IrvHenri/Fantasy-Football-Page/README.md

 ## Motivation

-I wanted sharpen my media query skills and focus on a mobile-first approach to development
+I wanted to sharpen my media query skills and focus on a mobile-first approach to development

 ## Tech Stack
 - HTML